 - CAPS is IACS Accredited (International Association of Counseling Services)

 The Mission of Our Training Program

-Our mission is to contribute to the development and training of new practitioners entering the fields of professional counseling and psychology and to support and enhance the effectiveness of CAPS by providing interns and practicum students with a continuous, multi-faceted learning experience that addresses the knowledge, concepts, and skills needed to function effectively in the performance of their responsibilities at CAPS, and in other positions in the future.
+Our mission is to contribute to the development and training of new practitioners entering the fields of professional counseling and psychology and to support and enhance the effectiveness of CAPS by providing interns and practicum students with a continuous, multi-faceted learning experience that addresses the knowledge, concepts, and skills needed to function effectively in the performance of their responsibilities at CAPS.

 More about Our Training Program

 Training has been an integral part of our identity for over 30 years.
 Our training program continues to enjoy an excellent reputation with administrators and faculty from Counselor Education and Graduate Psychology programs in the tri-state area.
 It is known for providing a quality training experience for their counseling and psychology interns and practicum students.

 Training and supervision are provided by a staff of seasoned professionals that includes four licensed psychologists, three licensed professional counselors and one licensed clinical social worker.
 All are experienced supervisors who are knowledgeable about the challenging roles of the mental health professional, particularly within the college setting.
 Supervisors are mindful of the developmental needs of students as they progress in their training experience as well as provide guidance and support based on the students’ individual needs.

 The training program is planned and implemented by the Coordinator of Clinical Training, Dr. Jonathan Murakami, Psy.D.